algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 - The system must achieve **99.5% uptime** on a monthly basis.
 - All critical user data (e.g., preferences, search history, selections) should be saved reliably, even in case of crashes.
-- A fallback mechanism must be in place to handle third-party service failures (e.g., translation, barcode scanning).
+- A fallback mechanism must be in place to handle third-party service failures (e.g., translation, bar-code scanning).

 ### Accessibility